textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ### Assigning multiple themes

-In this case you might keep the same general structure of your website but want to have a different layout and presentation for each section.
-But you can’t simply use the ‘Active’ links as before because that only switches one theme to the whole website.
+In this case you might like keeping the same general structure of your website but want to have a different layout and presentation for each section.

+The blue ‘Activate’ links described previously will not work in this case because that only switches one theme to the whole website — a easy and quick theme switcher.

-For this situation, you must manually assign themes, and the relevant page and style in the theme package, to each section, one at a time, using the **Edit section** controls via the [Sections](https://docs.textpattern.com/administration/sections-panel) panel.
+Applying multiple themes is done manually by assigning themes to each section individually using the **Edit section** controls via the [Sections](https://docs.textpattern.com/administration/sections-panel) panel.
 First click the name of a section to open.

 ![Click section name](https://docs.textpattern.com/img/click-section-name.png)

-Then select the appropriate theme, and the relevant page and style from the theme package, using the three provided controls, respectively.
+You then must assign the new them, and re-assign the associated page and style too.

 ![Edit section assignments](https://docs.textpattern.com/img/edit-section-assignments.png)

-In version 4.8, the controls are more integrated.
+Start with the theme assignment first.
 After selecting the theme you want, the page and style options automatically change to reflect what is available in the selected theme package.
-Thus, whatever pages and styles are listed in the selection controls; they are tied to the right theme.
+This ensures you only have to choose from pages and styles that are in the theme package; no mistaking it.
+If the page and/or style in the new theme showing by default shares the same name as was in the previous theme, no re-assignment of these assets is necessary since their names and context are already correct.

-## Sharing themes
+## ‘Database’ themes versus ‘disk’ themes

-Sharing is about exporting and importing themes, and the software’s handling of shared themes when package contents are inconsistent with default requirements.
-In relation to it all is the staging directory, <i>themes</i>, in the root of your software’s installation location:
+In the remaining sections, the exporting, importing, updating, and deleting processes are explained.
+Before getting there, a concept needs laid out for understanding.

+Textpattern interface strings, pophelp, and this documentation in relation — and probably even developers themselves, and you, eventually, when exchanging in the community forum — will occasionally use terms that refer to themes as either ‘database’ or ‘disk’.
+These distinguishing terms are in reference to themes at specific locations and contexts in the [importing](#importing-themes) and [deleting](#deleting-themes) scenarios, particularly.

+As far as the location terminology goes:

+* **Themes panel = database theme**.
+When a theme is in the themes table of the Themes panel, it is in the database and thus can be referred to as a ‘database theme’.
+* **<i>themes</i> directory = disk theme**.
+When the theme package is sitting in the <i>themes</i> directory, it is on the web server’s disk and thus referred to as a ‘disk theme’, ‘disk-based’ theme, or what have you.

+When a theme is in both locations, as may often be the case in your workflows, remember to distinguish a given theme between the two locations, which is also useful when seeking help.

+It all centres around the <i>themes</i> directory located in your software’s root installation location, which is best thought of as a checkpoint for incoming (imported) and outgoing (exported) themes:

 * {:.directory--open} {root}
   * {:.directory} files